mmiele/TechnicalNotes/BotFramework/Authentication/OAuthNutshell.md

 - Authentication answers the question **Who are you?**.
 - Authorization answers the question **What are you allowed to do?**.

-While the OAuth flow handles authorization and permissions as well, its main emphasis is on the authentication process, where you can essentially "log in" to a third-party without giving away your credentials.
+While the OAuth flow handles authorization and permissions as well, its main emphasis is on the authentication process, where you can essentially *log in* to a third-party application without giving away your credentials.

-### Token-Based Auth
+### Token-Based Authentication

 OAuth is an important part of creating secure applications by acting as an intermediary to negotiate access to other application data.
 This intermediary role avoids giving away access credentials by providing access tokens instead.